EatZeBaby/dbsql-workshop/admin.md

 As the admin of a Databricks workspace, you are responsible for configuring and monitoring SQL Warehouses.
 These are the compute resources that execute SQL queries within Databricks SQL.

-Follow these steps to inspect or create a SQL Warehouse:
+Follow these steps to inspect a SQL Warehouse (you don't need to create one for this workshop):

-1. From the left-hand navigation pane, click on **SQL Warehouses**
+1. From the left-hand navigation pane, click on **[SQL Warehouses](/compute/sql-warehouses)**
-2. You may see a pre-configured SQL Warehouse that is already running.
-If it is not, click the **play icon** to start it
+2. You should see a pre-configured SQL Warehouse called _Serverless Starter Warehouse_ and one called _hec_x_warehouse_.
+If it is not running, click the **play icon** to start it
 3. Click on the warehouse name to review its configuration.
 You may not be able to edit it in this lab, and that's okay, your instructor will demonstrate these steps
-4. If you have permission to edit or create a warehouse, click **Edit** or **Create Warehouse** and configure the following settings:

 ### SQL Warehouse Settings Explained